fufeng/gunviolence/Readme.md

 ## Overview

 This project aims to provide an interactive and detailed exploration of the dynamical systems model described in the paper.
-The Mathematica notebook allows for detailed mathematical and computational analysis of the study, offering insights into the complex dynamics of gun-related violence and the impacts of various interventions.
+The Mathematica notebook allows for detailed mathematical and computational (bifurcation) analysis of the study, offering insights into the complex dynamics of gun-related violence and the impacts of various interventions.

 ## Getting Started